 The snow routine simulates snow accumulation and melting over different sub-catchments defined according to altitude ranges.
-The input data consist in three time series (temperature, precipitation and potential clear-sky solar radiation) and five parameters (temperature threshold, melt coefficient, refreezing coefficient, radiation coefficient and water holding capacity of snow).
-The potential clear sky solar radiation time series and radiation coefficient are only used when working at an hourly time scale to simulate a more refined snowmelt by considering sun exposure.
-The parameters values were estimated by model calibration.
+The input data consist of three time series (temperature, precipitation and potential clear-sky solar radiation) and five parameters (temperature threshold, melt coefficient, refreezing coefficient, radiation coefficient and waterholding capacity of snow).
+The potential clear-sky solar radiation time series and radiation coefficient are only used when working at an hourly timescale to simulate a more refined snowmelt by considering sun exposure.
+The parameter values were estimated by model calibration.

-Precipitation is considered as snow when the air temperature is below the temperature threshold.
-Snowmelt begins when the temperature is above the threshold according to a degree-day expression, where snowmelt is a function of the melt coefficient, solar radiation and degrees above the threshold.
-Runoff starts when the liquid water holding capacity of snow is exceeded.
-The refreezing coefficient allows to consider the refreezing processes of liquid water in the snow if snowmelt is interrupted (Bergström, 1992).
+Precipitation is considered snow when the air temperature is below the temperature threshold.
+Snowmelt begins when the temperature is above the threshold according to a degreeday expression, where snowmelt is a function of the melt coefficient, solar radiation and degrees above the threshold.
+Runoff starts when the liquid-water-holding capacity of snow is exceeded.
+The refreezing coefficient allows one to consider the refreezing processes of liquid water in the snow if snowmelt is interrupted (Bergström, 1992).
 The output of the snow routine is a time series of redistributed precipitation.